ljlilzu/CRS/README.md

 # CRS
 The codes and data for the paper "Effective link prediction based on community relationship strength.
-IEEE Access, 2019."
+IEEE Access, vol. 7, 2019."
 The code is implemented in Python 3.5 with the package of igraph.

 If you find the code useful, please cite our paper.

 @ARTICLE{Li2019,
     author={L. {Li} and S. {Fang} and S. {Bai} and S. {Xu} and J. {Cheng} and X. {Chen}}, journal={IEEE Access},
     title={Effective Link Prediction Based on Community Relationship Strength},